1. Blog

 With that context in mind, here’s how AirHelp and Flightright compare.

 AirHelp uses a simple pricing model: 35% total, with VAT already included.
+The price you see is the price you pay (there are no additional charges).

 Why this matters